Watch past educational presentations and see live events in real time

 Applying For a Visa

-If your visa is not approved, ACR will issue a full refund if requested by October 20, 2017.
+If your visa is not approved, ACR will issue a full refund if requested by (date to be announced).
 Please note, the ACR does not provide financial support or cover expenses for attendees.

 Letters of Invitation